runrig-coop/the-runrig-plan/overview.md

 the same within an open system of communal ownership, and so their lessons and shared progress always nurture the whole.

-We should be careful here to point out that the separation between the data and service layers is by no means absolute, lest we fail to heed our own admonition against prescriptive design.
-The services will always have some data which they persist themselves, and there's obviously no way the data provider could provide data if it were not a service itself.
-The key abstraction is more social than technical in nature, intended to deconstruct the prevailing notion that both data and services must be centralized with strict top-down control, as well at the countervailing notion that our best alternative is strict decentralization, where data and services are still co-located in discreet instances.
-The aim is to empower new, imaginative configurations that instead emphasize the freedom of users, both individual and collective, to determine the location and flow of their data and how it is used.
-Tight coupling of the two layers restricts that movement, stifling the health of the overall ecosystem, to say nothing of what that means for the effective freedom of the individuals within it.
+It should be pointed out that the separation between the data and service layers is by no means absolute; again, such prescriptiveness is to be avoided.
+The services will always have some data which they persist themselves, and there's obviously no way the data provider could provide data if it were not itself acting as a service.
+The key abstraction is more social than technical in nature, intended to deconstruct the prevailing notion that both data and services must be centralized with strict top-down control, as well as the countervailing notion that our best alternative is strict decentralization, where data and services are still co-located in discreet instances.
+The aim is to empower new, imaginative configurations that instead emphasize the freedom of users, both as individuals and collectively, to determine the location of their data, how it is used and in what directions it flows.
+Tight coupling of the two layers restricts that movement, stifling the health of the overall ecosystem, to say nothing of what that means for the effective freedom of the people within it.

 Technology can be far more than an extension of the greater capitalist apparatus, alienating us a little more each day from the living world and from